RomlinGroup/Flatpack/package/flatpack/README.md

-# flatpack
+# Flatpack

-**NOTE:** flatpack is currently experimental.
+**NOTE:** Flatpack is currently experimental.
 Please refrain from using it in production environments.

 ## Ready-to-assemble AI

-flatpack aims to be the go-to platform for AI experimentation and innovation, from educational settings to the highest echelons of industry and research.
+Flatpack aims to be the go-to platform for AI experimentation and innovation, from educational settings to the highest echelons of industry and research.

-## flatpack 3.X.X (Aglaonice)
+## Flatpack 3.X.X (Aglaonice)

 *Aglaonice, an ancient Greek astronomer from the 2nd or 1st century BC, was celebrated for her precise lunar eclipse predictions.
 Her mastery inspired the Greek proverb: "As the moon obeys Aglaonice," signifying unwavering certainty.*